majabojdys/github-user-repos/README.md

 This application fetches all non-fork repositories for a given GitHub username and lists each repository's branches mith the last commit SHA.

+You can find the documentation under "/swagger" path.